-When to Visit A Doctor?
+When to Visit a Doctor

-If your child has watery eyes, but their eyeballs look clear and white, and if they do not exhibit any signs of discomfort, you can care for them at home, but if you observe any of the following symptoms, please visit your paediatrician immediately.
+If your child has watery eyes, but his eyeballs look clear and white, and if they do not exhibit any signs of discomfort, you can care for them at home, but if you observe any of the following symptoms, please visit your paediatrician immediately.

 - Inflammation or redness in or around the eyes.

-- The yellowish-green secretion that forms hard crusts around the eyes
+- The yellowish-green secretion that forms hard crusts around the eyes.

 - The shape of your baby’s eyelids is not how it is supposed to be.